 Joan Collins has had a career as glamour magazine pin-up and cover star for 50 years!
-The images here show her pulling power for magazine editors - appealing to men and women - over more than 40 years, from 1951 to 1996; from Tit-Bits to Woman, from Playboy to OK!
+The images here show her pulling power for magazine editors - appealing to men and women - from 1951 to 1996; from Tit-Bits to Woman, from Playboy to OK!
+And there are more examples of Joan Collins in print media on the Magform blog.

 Joan Collins was all over the media in 2007 with the publication of Joan Collins: The Biography of an Icon by Graham Lord.
 The Daily Mail of 20 August started a serialisation of the book, beginning with her wild days in Hollywood (as can be seen from the Picture Post below, she went there in 1954 at the age of 21).
 The book serialisation reminds us that Fleet Street christened her ‘Britain’s Bad Girl’ and ‘The Coffee Bar Jezebel’.
 She starred in 1953's Cosh Boy, 'the year's most controversial film', according to the 13 March front page of Answers.
 The Lewis Gilbert film was the first to be given the new X certificate.